 3. Fire Extinguisher

-A fire extinguisher is necessary in an office setting.
+A fire extinguisher is necessary for an office setting.
 Even if a microwave or coffee maker malfunction is the only fire threat, just a few sparks can translate to a whole-building fire.

 Make sure all fire extinguishers are fully charged, and employees know where they are and how to use them.